 Boys and Girls Club of Tampa Bay

 The Boys and Girls Club is collecting new toys for children of all ages, from elementary to high school age, and would appreciate puzzles, board games, toy cars and more.
 Toys and gifts for children and teens can be dropped off at 4221 W. Boy Scout Blvd., Suite 450.
 To learn more about the Boys and Girls Club, visit bgctampa.org.

 Even if donating new gifts isn’t part of the family budget this year, you can ask your children if they want to donate some of their gently used toys they don’t play with anymore.
-Organizations such as Salvation Army, Goodwill, churches and others will accept used toys and gifts.
+Organizations such as Salvation Army, Goodwill, churches, schools, and others will accept used toys and gifts.
+We have also heard families suggest Kennedy Cares and Oldsmar Cares as great places to donate gently used and new items.
 After all, giving is in the spirit of the holidays!